jenkinsci/zscan-upload-plugin/README.md

 ## Pre-requisites

 This project requires Java 17 or higher to build.
-All of the 3rd-party jars we're using are compiled with Java 17.

 A Zimperium Console account with a zScan (MAPS) license is required.
 In your console, head over to the *Authorizations* tab in the *Account Management* section and generate a new API key that at least has the permissions of `zScan Builds - Upload`.
 If assessment reports are required, the `zScan Assessments - View` permission is also necessary.